Company chairs and thematic research chairs bring new paths and perspectives, while imagining the practices of tomorrow.

 Building off an ongoing research agenda through the ICN Business School, the chair is designed to help businesses achieve a duality of innovation and ethics.

 Current Western management paradigms typically treat ethics as incompatible with creativity and change.
 One of the purposes of the chair is to reject this ‘separation thesis’ and provide alternative approaches to nurturing ethical innovation.
-Utilizing insights from fields as diverse as the arts, cognitive neuroscience, evolutionary biology, and classic Eastern philosophies, new ways of thinking are developed to advance management theory.
+Utilising insights from fields as diverse as the arts, cognitive neuroscience, evolutionary biology, and classic Eastern philosophies, new ways of thinking are developed to advance management theory.
 In the spirit of the Artem Alliance, the intention of the Research Chair is to integrate cross-functional research that creates a unifying concept of ethics and innovation and generates opportunities for practitioners to more effectively adapt to change over time.